The striper season goes right past New Years in New Jersey.

 Regardless of what lure you’re using, fooling winter stripers requires a slow retrieve.
 At times, the best retrieve is so painfully slow, it can seem like you’re barely nudging the lure along.
 Metal lures should be worked slowly enough that they drag the bottom, creating small puffs of sand as they hobble along.
 A fast retrieve is unlikely to attract even a look.

-With small fish dominating the winter scene, it’s a good idea to replace treble hooks with singles that have the barbs filed down.
+With small fish dominating the winter scene, it’s a good idea to replace treble hooks with singles that have the barbs crushed or filed down.
 This will make the catch and release process easier on the fish and your fingertips.

 If you plan on staying put for at least 30 to 45 minutes and there’s no surface action to chase from beach to beach, it’s not a bad idea to cast out a clam rig and let it sit in the sand spike.
 Bass slow down a bit in the colder months, and at times will prefer a sedentary bait to a moving lure.